 TRANSPORTATION SERVICES

-ACQUISITION OF VEHICLES 4120 (New 02/2016)
+ACQUISITION OF VEHICLES 4120 (Revised 01/2022)

 Overview Purchase of State vehicles will be made by consolidation of agency annual requirements in order to affect savings by volume buying.
 See Government Code Section 14615 and Public Contract Code Section 10308.
 In addition, Government Code Section 13332.09 provides that: